Sir John Ross, 1st Lord Ross of Halkhead1

 Frederick Montague, 1st Baron Amwell was born on 8 October 1876.1 He was the son of John Montague and Mary Ann Manderson.1 He married Constance Mary Craig, daughter of James Craig, on 25 November 1911.1 He died on 15 October 1966 at age 90.1

-He was a newsboy.1 He was a shop assistant.1 He was an ad copy writer.1 He was a political agent.1 He was a lecturer.1 He gained the rank of Private in 1915 in the service of the 18th (South) Battalion, King's Royal Rifle Corps.1 He gained the rank of Lieutenant in 1917 in the service of the 1st (G) Battalion, Northamptonshire Regiment.1 He held the office of Alderman of the Islington Council between 1919 and 1925.1 He held the office of Member of Parliament (M.P.)
+He was a newsboy.1 He was a shop assistant.1 He was an ad copy writer.1 He was a political agent.1 He was a lecturer.1 He gained the rank of Private in 1915 in the 18th (South) Battalion, King's Royal Rifle Corps.1 He gained the rank of Lieutenant in 1917 in the 1st (G) Battalion, Northamptonshire Regiment.1 He held the office of Alderman of the Islington Council between 1919 and 1925.1 He held the office of Member of Parliament (M.P.)
 (Labour) for West Islington between 1923 and 1931.1 He held the office of Under-Secretary of Air between 1927 and 1931.1 He held the office of Member of Parliament (M.P.)
-(Labour) for West Islington between 1935 and 1947.1 He held the office of Parliamentary Secretary for the Ministry of Transport between 1940 and 1941.1 He held the office of Parliamentary Secretary for the Ministry of Aircraft Production between 1941 and 1942.1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1946.1 He was created 1st Baron Amwell, of Islington, co.
+(Labour) for West Islington between 1935 and 1947.1 He held the office of Parliamentary Secretary for the Ministry of Transport between 1940 and 1941.1 He held the office of Parliamentary Secretary for the Ministry of Aircraft Production between 1941 and 1942.1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1946.1 He was created 1st Baron Amwell, of Islington, co.
 London [U.K.] on 16 July 1947.1

 Children of Frederick Montague, 1st Baron Amwell and Constance Mary Craig